Table of Contents

 The Good News of the Gospel

 The good news is that God enables the believer to obey the law by His strength.
 “That the righteous requirement of the law might be fulfilled in us who do not walk according to the flesh but according to the Spirit” (Romans 8:4).
 God sent His Son in a human body, so that people might be empowered to keep fully the righteous demands of His holy law.
 Christ came to bring man’s life into harmony with the divine will.
 This is the ultimate purpose of the plan of salvation.

 God requires perfection of His people.
-“Be ye therefore perfect, even as your Father which is in heaven is perfect” (Matthew 5:48).
+He said, “Be ye therefore perfect, even as your Father which is in heaven is perfect” (Matthew 5:48).
 And the perfect life of Christ in His humanity is God’s confirmation to us that by His power we too may obtain perfection of character.
-“I can do all things through Christ who strengthens me” (Philippians 4:13).
+Paul declared, “I can do all things through Christ who strengthens me” (Philippians 4:13).

 In His service,